nikey22/imac-win10-legacy-install/README.md

 # How to Install Windows 10 Legacy on a 2009-2011 iMac
 <img align="left" width="100" height="100" src="https://github.com/nikey22/imac-win10-legacy-install/blob/main/images/macos-bootcamp-assistant-icon.png">
 Apple has released UEFI based support for BootCamp only for 2012+ machines.
-While it is possible to install UEFI Windows 10 OS in pre 2011 iMacs, these installations are sometimes met with hardware level incompatibilites due mainly to the early nature of EFI implementation in these machines.
-Here I present a way to install Windows 10 OS in LEGACY mode with full compatibilty and reliablility of all native hardware and upgraded Nvidia and AMD video cards.
+While it is possible to install UEFI Windows 10 OS in pre 2012 iMacs, these installations are sometimes met with hardware level incompatibilites due mainly to the early nature of EFI implementation in these machines.
+Here I present a way to install Windows 10 OS in LEGACY mode with full compatibilty and reliablility for all vbios upgraded Nvidia and AMD video cards.
 &nbsp;

 ## Compatibility list: